The Boys of '77 find the memories still linger.

 Really.
 What the total fuck.

-The boys have this memory, one tantalizing 1970s day in the Enclosure, all business, unaware of the massive party on the banks of the Thames.
+the Enclosure, all business, unaware of the massive party on the banks of the Thames.
 Now they're eager for a frosty mug and no race to plan.

 Magee, Walker, Fisk, Stormin: